Prequalification and Insurance Specialist

 Never able to quench her desire for taking on a new challenge, Gloria recently moved into a new position: prequalification and insurance specialist.
 In this role, she collects all sorts of prequalification documents, such as subcontractor financials, and prepares them for review.
 Since taking on the role at the end of December 2014, she’s implemented a few changes assisting with transparency within departments.
 “Internal communication and transparency is key to a successful project,” she said.
 Soon after accepting her new position, she was tasked with the responsibility of rolling out a new electronic prequalification system “PQM Textura.”
-She expects to have it completely rolled out to all divisions by the end of 2015.

 “My initial goal was just to learn the insurance procedures because I was tired of not knowing how it all worked,” she said.
 “Through that process, I gained a real love for it.”

 Now known to many as an “insurance guru,” Gloria has created resources through the company’s internal website to help equip others with information about the company’s subcontractor insurance requirements.
 “It’s meant to be a one stop shop for many of the questions I receive,” she said.
-She frequently updates the FAQ’s as trending questions come her way and has included 3 training videos on the subject.
+She frequently updates the FAQ’s as trending questions come her way and has included three training videos on the subject.
 She hopes her strong work ethic and passion for her job encourages others to always go above and beyond in what they do.